marcusbotacin/marcusbotacin.github.io/_pages/about.md

 Education
 ======
-* PhD in Computer Science, Federal University of Paraná (UFPR-Brazil), 2021 (expected)
+* PhD in Computer Science, Federal University of Paraná (UFPR-Brazil), 2021
-  * Thesis: *"On the Malware Detection Problem: Challenges and new Approaches"*
+  * Thesis: *"On the Malware Detection Problem: Challenges and novel Approaches"*
 * MSc in Computer Science, University of Campinas (UNICAMP-Brazil), 2017
   * Dissertation: *"Hardware-Assisted Malware Analysis"* ([Download](files/marcus-msc.pdf))
 * BS in Computer Engineering, University of Campinas (UNICAMP-Brazil), 2015